Note: Edited/updated on May 6, 2020.

 Dental Problems: (Big sigh.)
-Epic Dental Fluoride Free Toothpaste; Water Pic daily; frequent brushing and flossing; Reach Woven Dental Floss; Swish and Rinse frequently with water with 2 drops of peppermint oil (hold in your mouth as long as you can, then spit out).
+Epic Dental Fluoride Free Toothpaste; Water Pic daily; frequent brushing and flossing; Reach Woven Dental Floss; Swish and Rinse frequently with water with 2 drops of peppermint oil (hold in your mouth as long as you can, then spit out); rinse daily with 50% water and hydrogen peroxide.
 Do mercury free composite fillings.
 Consider dental compatibility testing if you are allergic or sensitive to various metals and materials.
 [I need to insert the name of the lab that does this.]

 GERD: I hope and believe Iberogast mentioned above may be helping this.
 Drink a lot of water.
 Do not eat late in the evening.
 (Pharma drugs do not solve the underlying cause and will need to be taken for life so I don’t consider those.)

 Cold extremities feet, hands (Raynaud’s and Neuropathy): Heat Holders socks, gloves, hats.
 Super high quality, comfortable, and very warm.